When I'm Sixty-Four: Composition

-The song uses applied dominants more than anywhere else on Sgt.
-Pepper, appearing in the refrain (B–2–3), in a tonicization of VI in the bridge (B) and, as musicologist Walter Everett puts it, "[in] the wide array of jaunty chromatic neighbors and passing tones comparable to those in McCartney's dad's 'Walking in the Park with Eloise'".
+The song uses applied dominants more than the rest of Sgt.
+Pepper, in the refrain (B–2–3), in a tonicization of VI in the bridge (B) and, as musicologist Walter Everett puts it, in "the wide array of jaunty chromatic neighbors and passing tones comparable to those in McCartney's dad's 'Walking in the Park with Eloise'".

 Instrumentation

-A clarinet trio (two B♭ clarinets and a bass clarinet) is featured prominently in the song.
-Scored by Martin, he said they were added at McCartney's request to "get around the lurking schmaltz factor" by using the clarinets "in a classical way".
-One clarinet provides an alto countermelody for the third verse.
+A clarinet trio (two B♭ clarinets and a bass clarinet) features prominently in the song.
+Martin said they were added at McCartney's request to "get around the lurking schmaltz factor" by using them "in a classical way".
+One clarinet provides an alto countermelody in the third verse.
 The bass clarinet doubles McCartney's bass for the retransitional arpeggiation of V7 at C–1–2.
 During the chorus, the clarinets add texture by playing legato quarter notes while the bass clarinet plays staccato quarter notes.
 In the song's final verse, the clarinet is played in descant with McCartney's vocal.
-Supporting instruments include the piano, bass, drum set, tubular bells and electric guitar.
+Supporting instruments include piano, bass, drum set, tubular bells and electric guitar.